Trim Video Segments in Zenious

 4. Adjust the pill on the timeline.

-5. If satisfied, click Save.
+5. If satisfied, click Apply Trim.

 Trim using Playback Video